mohitshahdadpuri/INTERNSHALA_JOB_SCRAPER/README.md

 # SCRAPING
 ### The program finds recent internships (upto 2 days old) from Internshala website, scrapes them and pastes them in separate text files.
-### Hoping to make some more complex and useful projects in web scraping.
+### Hoping to make some more complex and useful projects in web scraping in the future.

 ### References:- https://www.youtube.com/watch?v=XVv6mJpFOb0